cloudmesh-community/fa18-523-60/project-report/report.md

-Code is checked-in on GitHub at location https://github.com/cloudmesh-community/fa18-523-60/tree/master/project-report/bin Our code is organized as described below ,
+Code is checked-in on GitHub at location https://github.com/cloudmesh-community/fa18-523-60/tree/master/project-report/bin Our code is organized as described in the following section.

 ### bin